-ARTICLE 9: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$78,950, or any other amount, for the purpose of funding the operations, maintenance, and debt service of the Colle Building, or pass any vote or votes in relation thereto.
+ARTICLE 9.
+MOVED: That the Town vote to appropriate the sum of \$78,950 for the purpose of funding the operations, maintenance, and debt service of the Colle Building, said sum to be raised from Colle Receipts Reserved for Appropriation.

-ARTICLE 10: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$206,164, or any other amount, for the purpose of operating the Turners Falls Airport, or pass any vote or votes in relation thereto.
+ARTICLE 10.
+MOVED: That the Town vote to appropriate the sum of \$206,164 for the purpose of operating the Turners Falls Airport, said sum to be raised from Airport User Fees.